 Skagit County Code 14.28.110 requires the County Engineer to annually produce an annual concurrency report for County roads.
-That report is made available on the Public Works Traffic Engineering website.
-The 2013 report concluded that as of December 31, 2013, all Skagit County road segments and signalized intersections meet the current LOS standards as adopted in the Transportation Systems Plan and Comprehensive Plan.
+That report is made available at www.skagitcounty.net/cfpon the Public Works Traffic Engineering website.
+The 20135 report concluded that as of December 31, 2013July 7, 2016, all Skagit County road segments and signalized intersections meet the current LOS standards as adopted in the Transportation Systems Plan and Comprehensive Plan.